Magnatic70/TextAdventureGameEngine/README.md

 Item:worn map
 ItemDescription:An old, faded map showing a portion of the surrounding area.
 It seems to indicate something valuable is hidden nearby.
 ```
 The LoadModifier option is a very powerful tool.
-It enables you to load a part of the config when the player successfully enters or unlocks a location for the first time.
-All subsequent entries into the location will not load the modifier again.
-The contents of the modifier are overlayed on
+It enables you to load a part of the config when the Modifier is triggered for the first time.
+All subsequent entries into the location will not load the modifier again, unless you end the call to the modifier with a '!'.
+See the example above with the postoffice and the rusty key, where the key will be teleported to your home every time.
-the current config and state of the adventure.
+The contents of the modifier are overlayed on the current config and state of the adventure.
 You can add or change all configurable objects.
 A modifier basically is a complete adventure configuration file.
 If you change an object, the properties of that object will reflect the values in the modifier.
 The only exception is for items in a room.
 Those are added to the items that are already present in the room.
 This is because players can drop items in a room and you don't want those items to disappear.
 With `Locks:-` you can remove all locks from a location.